 15. Raised Machines on Custom Pedestal with Built-In Storage and Teal Walls

 Raising your washing machine off the floor might sound like a luxury renovation move.
-It’s not.
-And once you understand what it actually solves, you’ll wonder why you waited.
+It’s really not.
+And once you understand what it actually solves, you’ll wonder why you waited this long.

-r/stump36 built a custom white wood pedestal that raises two large stainless Samsung front-loaders to a comfortable hip height.
-The pedestal includes a drawer on the left and an open cubby on the right housing a Roomba and a round hamper.
+A custom white wood pedestal raises two large stainless front-loaders to a comfortable hip height.
+The pedestal includes a drawer on the left and an open cubby on the right housing a robot vacuum and a round hamper.
 Above the machines sit two wide white cabinets with gold bar pulls.
 The walls are a vivid teal blue.
 The floor features white-and-gold geometric tile.
-This room doesn’t do subtle and it earns every bit of that energy.
+This room does not do subtle, and it earns every bit of that energy.

 The teal walls grab you first, and they earn that attention.
-They work because everything else is white the cabinetry, the pedestal, the ceiling.
-Teal as the single bold element reads as intentional, not overwhelming.
+They work because everything else is white, the cabinetry, the pedestal, the ceiling.
+Teal as the single bold element reads as intentional rather than overwhelming.
 The gold hardware ties to the floor tile, creating a warm metallic thread running through the entire room.
-It feels designed because every single decision was deliberate.

-But the pedestal is the real MVP.
-Loading and unloading front-loaders at floor height is genuinely bad for your back over time that’s just physics working against you.
-Raising them to hip height eliminates that strain for good.
+But the pedestal is the real MVP here.
+Loading and unloading front-loaders at floor height is genuinely hard on your back over time.
+Raising them to hip height eliminates that strain permanently.
 The built-in storage below turns dead platform space into functional drawers and cubbies.
-If you’re doing any laundry room work at all, a raised pedestal is worth every penny.
+If you’re doing any laundry room work at all, a raised pedestal is worth every single penny.

 Quick Comparison: Which Storage Approach Fits Your Space?